-(g) Sensitivities
+(h) Sensitivities

 Significant actuarial assumptions for the determination of the defined benefit obligation are the discount rate, RPI inflation, salary increases, pension increases, and life expectancy.
-The sensitivity analysis below shows the impact on the defined benefit obligation at the end of the reporting period of reasonably possible changes in these assumptions, which have been determined in isolation whilst holding all other assumptions constant:
+The sensitivity analysis below shows the impact on the defined benefit obligation at the end of the reporting period of reasonably possible changes in these assumptions.